jfhbrook/PSeudo/README.md

 # PSeudo

-A PowerShell module that lets you execute commands with Administrator privileges while keeping output inside the host session, "like sudo".

 A PowerShell module that executes commands with Administrator privileges in Windows 10 with output showing inside the host session, "like sudo".